clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 You can display the embedded symbols among the text by their codepoint address preceded by `\u`.
 For example: `\uF00C`:

-{{< img src="lvgl_symbols.png" alt="Image" caption=".. note::" class="center" >}}
+{{< img src="lvgl_symbols.png" alt="Image" class="center" >}}

+{{< note >}}
 The `text_font` parameter affects the size of symbols, since all the built-in font arrays based on Montserrat include these symbols at the respective sizes.
 If you set `text_font` on a widget to a custom ESPHome font, these symbols will likely not display, unless you include them manually from a FontAwesome OpenType file.

 For escape sequences to work, you have to put them in strings enclosed in double quotes.

+{{< /note >}}
 In addition to the above, the following special fonts are available from LVGL as built-in:

 - `unscii_8`: 8 px pixel perfect font with only ASCII characters.